 In the chart below, you'll find common diamond lookalikes or simulants and real diamonds arranged by specific gravity.
 Please note, only three pairs of adjacent stones have overlapping specific gravity values, the ones in red.
 However, in each case, only one out of the pair is birefringent or doubly refractive.
 So, this makes the separations simple.

 Diamond and Diamond Lookalikes Arranged by Specific Gravity

 |Material||SG high||SG low||Birefringence|

-* Moisanite has the unique property of being theromoluminescent.
-By gradually heating it, it will change color.
-Around 150 degrees Fahrenheit it starts turning light brown and as the heat increases it becomes bright yellow or green.
-Of course, you need to do this very gradually, as a rapid temperature change could damage some of the other stones.
+Moissanite also exhibits thermoluminescence, a type of luminescence induced by heat, which diamonds lack.
+By gradually heating moissanite, you can make it change color.
+At around 150° F, it starts turning light brown.
+As the heat increases, it becomes bright yellow or green.
+Of course, you must do this very gradually.
+Since a rapid temperature change could damage some of the other stones, use this test judiciously.

 The late Donald Clark, CSM founded the International Gem Society in 1998.
 Donald started in the gem and jewelry industry in 1976.
 He received his formal gemology training from the Gemological Institute of America (GIA) and the American Society of Gemcutters (ASG).
 The letters “CSM” after his name stood for Certified Supreme Master Gemcutter, a designation of Wykoff’s ASG which has often been referred to as the doctorate of gem cutting.
 The American Society of Gemcutters only had 54 people reach this level.
 Along with dozens of articles for leading trade magazines, Donald authored the book “Modern Faceting, the Easy Way.”

 Diamond Value, Price, and Jewelry Information